 Fill a discovery bottle with letters of the alphabet.

-Keep a homemade set of letter cards accessible for daily interaction.
+Keep a homemade set of alphabet cards accessible for daily interaction.

-Explore letters with a picture book and extend the play with a felt craft.
+Explore letters with a picture book and extend the play with a felt butterfly craft.

 Create simple homemade books that help kids recognize letters and numbers.